garrardkitchen/resume/content/_index.md

 - Contributing DevSecOps expertise to support our proposal development
 - Some of the projects I have worked on for clients are:

+  - Lead for Microsoft Team integrated intelligence in the digital workplace
+  - Architected and developed secure AI Agents (Azure AI Foundry) & MCP Servers using .NET Core, .NET Aspire and Dapr
   - Demystified Azure Landing Zones and created a Framework (ALZIF) that delivers a scalable, secure, and modular foundation for deploying and managing cloud environments in Azure, aligning with best practices and organizational requirements.
   - Designed and built a Power App that connects to a backend .NET 8.0 C# API Azure Container Application using a Custom Connector, OAuth 2.0 and Entra ID.
 The backend API is secured by an APIM API that validates JWT tokens, including pre-authorize requests.
 I used Azure DevOps and AZD to deploy and manage the Power App, the backend API and the supporting infrastructure.
   - Developed a remote state solution for Terraform that uses Azure Blob Storage with no public access, no Shared Access Keys and no public blob access.
 I used MSI and Private Endpoints to enable secure communication.